gotham29/htm-state/README.md

 ### ➤ Interpretation (Demo 1)

-HTM-State detects the workload shift
+HTM-State detects the behavioral state shift
 **within half a second**
 of its onset.